timb-103/gardensGPT/readme.md

 # [🌴 gardensGPT.com](https://gardensgpt.com)

-Create Workouts in Seconds with chatGPT
+Create a new garden for your backyard with AI.

 ## How it works